AaronGullickson/nyc_contracts/docs/codebook_contracts.md

 End date of contract (m/d/y), from the original raw data.

 ## regdate
-The date (m/d/y) that contract was registered with controller‚Äôs office.
+The date (m/d/y) that contract was registered with controller’s office.
 The controller is the chief fiscal officer, and is responsible for issuing contract payments through the NYC and NYS payment systems.
 Payments cannot be issued until a contract is registered.
 The